 In addition to machines, partly completed machinery also require a safety analysis.
 When separate equipment are assembled to form a complete machine, a declaration of incorporation should be issued with it.
 In this case, a documented safety analysis is mandatory, although CE marking is not compulsory.
 The declaration should state that the equipment must not be put in service until the machine into which it has been incorporated has been declared in conformity.
 A Technical File must be prepared and the partly completed machinery must be supplied with information containing a description of the conditions which must be met with a view to correct incorporation in the final machinery, so as not to compromise safety.
 In summary:

-In addition to the optimization of your process, our team can support you in applying the following methods:
+In addition to the optimization of your process, our team can support you in applying the methods below.

 Methods and Processes :